ipup/PPRevealSideViewController/README.md

 	MainViewController *c = [[MainViewController alloc] initWithNibName:@"MainViewController" bundle:nil];
     UINavigationController *n = [[UINavigationController alloc] initWithRootViewController:c];
     [self.revealSideViewController popViewControllerWithNewCenterController:n animated:YES];

+## Note if you don't have controllers for all the sides
+ If you want to present only a controller on the left and the right for example, you probably don't want the bouncing animation which shows that there is not yet a controller to present.
+This animation comes when you do a panning gesture with no preloaded controller, or no controller pushed yet on the triggered side.
+ In that case, do the following

+    [self.revealSideViewController setDirectionsToShowBounce:PPRevealSideDirectionLeft | PPRevealSideDirectionRight];

+ You could also don't want these animations at all.
+Disabled these like it
+    [self.revealSideViewController setDirectionsToShowBounce:PPRevealSideDirectionNone];

 ## Pushing from a side
  If you are for example on the up side, and you want to push a controller on the left, you could call a method on your center controller asking him to display a left controller.
 But I thought it would be more convenient to provide a way to push an old controller directly.
 So, using the following will do the trick